franzbu/HAeating/README.md

 The firmware for the ESP can be found in this repo.

-To connect to the aforementioned Froeling SP Dual, a TTL to RS232 converter is needed; here the Waveshare Rail-Mount TTL To RS232 Galvanic Isolated Converter does the job.
+To connect to the aforementioned Froeling SP Dual, a TTL to RS232 converter is needed; in my setup the Waveshare Rail-Mount TTL To RS232 Galvanic Isolated Converter does the job.

 <img width="698" height="491" alt="Screenshot 2026-02-07 at 10 56 14 AM" src="https://github.com/user-attachments/assets/7e730be2-fc2a-40d4-a25d-f43063d35c0e" />

-The web interface for the ESP has the additional ability to work autonomously (Master mode), wo which it switches if the connection to HA is broken.
-Then it calculates the heating flow temperature according to the settings in the web interface and heats according to the schedule in the web interface (# ignores anything afterwards; '8-10' determines the heating perdiod, and '@', if present, stands for the added (or reduced) flow temp - for example, this can be interesting in the morning when the delta between room temp and target temp is bigger)
+The web interface for the ESP has the additional ability to work independently from HA in a so called Master mode, to which it switches if the connection to HA breaks down (due to software or hardware failure).
+It then calculates the heating flow temperature according to the settings in the web interface and starts and stops the heating according to the schedule in the web interface ('#' ignores anything afterwards; '8-10' determines the heating perdiod, and '@', if present, stands for the increased (or decreased) flow temp - for example, this can be interesting in the morning when the delta between room temp and target temp is bigger)

 <img width="655" height="767" alt="Screenshot 2026-02-07 at 10 58 51 AM" src="https://github.com/user-attachments/assets/d30b8541-bf4e-4889-8b2a-6131879ad96d" />